10 Best HVAC Companies in Midvale, UT

 Choose an HVAC company with skilled technicians who have proper licensing and experience.
 In all states, HVAC contractors have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, contractors must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

 In Utah, HVAC contractors must have a Speciality Contractor license from the Department of Commerce Division of Professional Licensing.
 Contractors must provide proof of insurance.
 If a contractor owns a business or has employees, they must register their business and hold workers' compensation insurance.
-You should also check reviews and complaints on sites like Google Reviews, the Better Business Bureau (BBB), and Yelp.
-Choose a company with positive reviews and reports of good customer experiences.
+You should also check reviews and complaints on sites like Yelp, Google Reviews, and the Better Business Bureau (BBB).
+Choose a company with positive reviews and reports of fantastic customer experiences.

 Understand Work Details

 Always make sure you understand what a company’s process is like.
 When HVAC repairs are needed, ask your provider to list which parts require replacement and explain why.
 Confirm that your technician will clean and test your system after finishing the work to guarantee proper operation.
-When replacing your HVAC system, have the provider describe the new energy efficiency, model, features, estimated installation time, and brand.
+When replacing your HVAC system, have the provider describe the new energy efficiency, model, features, brand, and estimated installation time.
 Before work starts, ask how your provider plans to accurately size the unit for your home and how much it will cost.

 Compare Warranties